SargeyWargey/Homoothya/Story/Drafts/Chapter_17.md

 ### Salt River Canyon, Arizona Territory
 I woke to gray light filtering into the cave and voices whispering urgently near the entrance.

-For a moment I didn't remember where I was.
+For a moment, I didn't remember where I was.
 The stone ceiling above me was wrong, too close and too dark.
 The air smelled of dust and cold rock instead of sage and juniper smoke.
 Then it came back, the climb, the cave, the first night sleeping on hard stone with all my people breathing in the darkness around me.

 So many of us crowded into this space.
 Families pressed close together.
 Children sleeping in tight clusters.
 Elders near the warmth of banked fires.
 More people than I could count in the dim light, but I knew we were many.
 More than the fingers and toes of three or four people.
 Many more.